cklutzke/StaticTGC/README.md

 TODO List --------------------------

 Plan an appropriate landing page.
+  Look through the <style> section from the Algolia Bootstrap example
+    Make use of what I can
+    Remove that which is no longer relevant
   Fix formatting for single result - test with "dindaelus" Can we translate div-based rows and columns to bootstrap-vue layout tags? (b-container, b-row, b-col) Make the page look decent on a phone